google/osv-scanner/CONTRIBUTING.md

 Install:
 1. [Go](https://go.dev/) 1.18+, use `go version` to check.
 2. [GoReleaser](https://goreleaser.com/) (Optional, only if you want reproducible builds).
+3. [golangci-lint](https://golangci-lint.run/) (Optional, only if you want to run the linters locally)

 ### Building